microsoft/Windows-IoT-Samples/IoTHubClients/README.md

 #### In this article

-This article describes how, as a device developer, to connect a device running a Windows 10 IoT Enterprise device (like Up-Board) to your Microsoft IoT Central application using the C# programming language.
+This article describes how, as a device developer, to connect a device running a Windows 10 IoT Enterprise device (like Upboard) to your Microsoft IoT Central application using the C# programming language.

 ### Before you begin

 To complete the steps in this article, you need the following:

 - A Microsoft IoT Central application created from the Sample Devkits application template.
 For more information, see [Create your Microsoft IoT Central Application](https://docs.microsoft.com/en-us/microsoft-iot-central/howto-create-application).
 - A device running the Windows 10 IoT Enterprise system.
-For this walkthrough, we will use a Up-Board.
+For this walkthrough, we will use an Upboard.
 - Visual Studio 2019 installed (only needed if you are going to build/deploy the source code).
   - With 'The Universal Windows Platform development' workload installed.